Daisan Harumi Sushi 第三春美鮨

-Foodies must know that it is very hard to get into those top-ranking sushiya in Tokyo, especially Michelin starres especially Saito, Jiro, Yoshitake, Sawada, Mizutani,etc. But i always found it is quite unfair becuase there are thousands of sushiya in Tokyo, and so many of them are not worse than those starred.
-Daisan Harumi Sushi is a family-run sushiya in Shinbashi in Ginza area, it is considered one of the best high-end sushiya by the locals.
-Currently run by the third generation, Nagayama-san.
+Foodies must know that it is very hard to get into those top-ranking sushiya in Tokyo, especially those included in the Michelin Guide.
+But there are tons of good sushiyas in Tokyo not in the guide that need to be explored by yourself.
+Such as Daisan Harumi Sushi, a family-run sushiya in Shinbashi area.
+It is considered one of the best high-end sushiya by the locals.
+Daisan Harumi Sushi is currently run by the third generation, Nagayama-san.

 Visited: Sep.8th.2015 (Dinner)

 Address: 105-0004東京都港区新橋1-17-7 (1-17-7 Shinbashi, Minato-ku, Tokyo 105-0004)

 Similar to most other sushiya, Daisan Harumi is a preffty small eater which can fits 8 diners at the counter, there is also a table for 4 on the side.
 The menu is hand-written by chef Nagayama-san everyday, he circled out the seasonal produce and highlight whats serving on the day with a star.
 The menu also clearly shows where is the fish from, how many kilograms did they sourced, and wheather it is natural or by cultivation.